Vijay243/Dies-Game/README.md

 # Dies Game
- It is game for Entertainment
+ It is Game for Entertainment